paprikka/obsidian-eleventy/src/notes/How I Use Analytics With My Indie Projects.md

 ![](analytics-diagram.webp)

-Untested doesn't use analytics at all.
-Similarly, Ensō (the web app) fires a single *hello* event so I can get a rough number of page impressions for a given day.
+Ensō (the web app) only fires a single *hello* event so I can get a rough number of page impressions for a given day.

 ```ts
  export const trackVisits = () =>